gravitational/teleport/rfd/0162-machine-id-token-join-method-bot-instance.md

 occur with a token.
 This provides a way to easily control the lifetime of a token when deploying to a fleet of a pre-known size.

-The renewal logic will need to be adjusted to read the generation counter from the BotInstance rather than the Bot user.
+The renewal logic will need to be adjusted to read and update the generation counter from the BotInstance rather than the Bot user.

 ### CLI Changes